GAGGIUINO/gaggiuino.github.io/docs/guides/lego-component-build-guide.md

 ## Snubber
 The snubber is not required for operation but should extend the life of the 5v relay and will reduce EMI, allowing you to route wires closer together.

 To wire you’ll need to make a pair of jumpers from snubber to relay, with the main wire going out to the solenoid.
-Ideal wire size is 22 gauge, per schematic.
+Reference schematic for wire gauge.

 <img width="444" alt="image" src="https://user-images.githubusercontent.com/53577819/211653512-822f7705-2acd-4210-b50f-f497e9b402bc.png">